Continuing Education Activity

 Glottic insufficiency is characterized by incomplete closure of the vocal folds when phonating, which causes inappropriate leakage of air through the glottis on attempting to phonate and there is an increased risk of aspiration.
 A wide range of laryngeal symptoms including dysphonia, dysphagia, and aspiration with recurrent lung infections may result.
 The causes are equally wide-ranging and can include anything that prevents complete closure of the vocal folds (static or dynamic), such as neoplasms, reactive changes, functional and neurologic changes, focal neurologic deficits, trauma, and many others.

-There are a variety of causes of glottic insufficiency; among the most common are unilateral vocal fold paralysis or vocal fold paresis (unilateral or bilateral).
+There are a variety of causes of glottic insufficiency; among the most common are vocal fold paralysis (complete immobility of the vocal fold) or vocal fold paresis (weakness or partial immobility of the vocal fold).
 Vocal fold immobility is a physical finding rather than a diagnosis.
 Therefore, it is essential to investigate the underlying cause to determine an underlying diagnosis.
 The largest case series to date cites the most common cause of unilateral vocal cord paralysis as surgical injury.
-This finding represents a shift in etiology as historically non-laryngeal malignancy was thought of as the leading cause of unilateral vocal fold paralysis.
+In patients without prior surgery or intubation, a thorough workup is required before labeling such a paresis 'idiopathic.'
+Central and peripheral neurologic causes, infectious causes, and neoplasms of the CNS, head, neck, and upper chest must be ruled out, as anything impinging on the course of the recurrent laryngeal nerve from the brainstem to the chest to the larynx, can potentially weaken the vocal fold.

 Other causes of glottic insufficiency are presbylaryngis, sulcus vocalis, vocal fold nodules or neoplasm, central neurologic injury, peripheral neurologic injury, intubation-related injury, arytenoid trauma, infection, scarring or deformation of the vocal fold, and many others.
 The latter may be congenital, idiopathic, or secondary to iatrogenic causes such as glottic tumor excision.

 A literature search does not reveal any comprehensive epidemiological data on glottic insufficiency; this is likely due to the variable causes and complexity of causes of glottic insufficiency, as well as potential under-diagnosis.
-It is difficult to perform a meaningful literature review on such a common and widely-variable symptom, as opposed to a definitive diagnosis.
+It is difficult to perform a meaningful literature review on such a common and widely variable symptom, as opposed to a definitive diagnosis.
+The risk of vocal fold paresis after thyroid surgery has been described classically as 1%, though with more sensitive neuro-monitoring and measurements, up to 5.6% of post-thyroidectomy patients may have a demonstrable weakness.
+Presbylaryngeus has an increasing incidence with age and has been documented in 8-10% in some geriatric facilities.
+True idiopathic vocal fold paresis/paralysis has been estimated at 1 case per 100,000 people per year in one multi-institutional population study.

-One of the functions of the vocal folds is to protect the lower airway and lungs through their sphincteric action.
-This protection is particularly crucial during swallowing.
+One of the functions of the vocal folds is to protect the lower airway and lungs, and this protection is particularly crucial during swallowing.
 The vocal folds also function to control airflow and pressure and to generate voice through vibration and meaningful phonation.
-A vocal note production is through repeated contact and the vibratory movements of the vocal folds.
-Glottic insufficiency hampers these functions due to the incomplete contact between the two vocal folds, or through a change in the period or amplitude of the normal fluid-wave motion, which can allow aspiration as well as hamper normal vocal function and projection.
+A vocal note production is through repeated contact and the vibratory and mucosal wave movements of the vocal folds.
+Glottic insufficiency hampers these functions due to the incomplete contact between the two vocal folds, or through a change in the period or amplitude of the normal fluid-wave motion, which can allow aspiration as well as hamper vocal function and projection.

 History and Physical

-Further history to be elicited from the patient should ascertain whether there has been any recent surgery, in particular, cervical, thyroid, or thoracic surgery, or prolonged intubation for any cause.
-The patient’s vocal needs, whether socially or professionally, e.g., a professional singer or other voice-user, such as a teacher or preacher, should be established as this may help determine the most suitable intervention.
+Further history to be elicited from the patient should ascertain whether there has been any recent surgery, in particular, cervical, thyroid or thoracic surgery, or prolonged intubation for any cause.
+Any history of cervical or whiplash trauma should be elicited.
+The patient’s vocal needs, whether socially or professionally, e.g., a professional singer or other voice-user such as a teacher or preacher, should be established as this may help determine the most suitable intervention.
 Patients with even minor dysphonic symptoms can be disproportionally affected if they use their voice for a living.
+A detailed neurologic and cardiovascular history should be sought, as stroke, seizure disorders, multiple sclerosis, or numerous other neurologic conditions may affect the voice and cranial nerve functions.

 The GRBAS (grade, roughness, breathiness, asthenia, and strain) scale is a widely used metric for evaluating vocal health and can be used in the clinic setting to rate the patient’s voice.
 Though this relies on a trained perceptual evaluation, it may be useful as a comparative tool pre- and post-intervention.